MisustinIvan/iwm/README.md

 ## "Startup script"
 Other window managers can have some kind of script that runs on startup.
 IWM has a simple function called `init`, which has some defaults, which i recommend to change.

+## "Custom statusbar text"
+IWM uses the same mechanism as dwm to provide a way for the user to set custom statusbar text without modifying the source code.
+It is done by changing the name of the root window using a tool like `xsetroot`.
+Exaple use: `xsetroot -name $(date)`.

 ## Keybindings
 Keybindings are configured in the `grabkeys` and `keypress` functions in `main.c`.
 The default keybindings are: